 — Carmine Gallo,

-author of Talk like TED: The 9 Public-Speaking Secrets of the World’s Top Minds
+Excerpt from his book, Talk like TED: The 9 Public-Speaking Secrets of the World’s Top Minds

 Lisa Kristine uses photography to expose deeply human stories and to inspire change.
 For more than 30 years, Lisa Kristine has traveled to the most hidden parts of the world to document the beauty, resilience, and dignity of indigenous people.
 As a speaker and activist, she uses her voice to amplify the stories of the people she photographs and the causes she believes in.